menu

 Violetta Kostka

-Professor of Humanities, Project Coordinator
+Professor of Humanities, Project Director

 Academy of Music in Gdańsk